eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 - Revocation: Crescent paper never mentions revocation.
 However, we assume that standard Zero-knowledge Set membership techniques will still apply here.
 (Specially that Token Status Lists integrate natively with mdocs, and KWT)
 - Identifier usage: the public key of the issuer must be provided to the proof, and can be taken from a DID:webvh.
-- Communication protocols: As mentioned in Longfellow, Crescent also works with the ISO mdoc format which is supported by both
-OID4VCI and OID4VP.
-A JWT credential format is also accepted by [OID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-ID1.html#name-vc-signed-as-a-jwt-not-usin) and [OID4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0-29.html#name-semantics-for-json-based-cr)

 The easy extensibility of Crescent comes with a price regarding the proof-creation:
 - Pre-computation time: for every new credential added to the wallet, Crescent needs to do a once-per-credential setup which can take up to 26 seconds accordingly to microsoft's benchmarks (in the case of JWT).